Contributing

 in muted colors - Add a longer optional description in the bigger box, if you want

-- In your message not to use words like "Changed, tweaked, updated", describe what was done
+- In your message do not use words like "Changed, tweaked, updated", describe what was done

 - Choose the second option